Ford Sierra: Turbocharged versions

 Turbocharged versions of the Sierra were also available as post-production models from companies like Janspeed and, most notably, from Turbo Technics.
 The XR4x4 2.8 was available with a range of aftermarket kits pushing power from 150 PS to over 200 hp.
 The 2.9 got a twin-turbo setup, available with variants up to 280 hp.
 Even the DOHC version got a single turbo kit, of which only a small number were made.
 Turbo Technics even sold their own pre-prepared Sierra known as the Minker; only a handful were ever produced, as they cost significantly more than Ford's own RS Cosworth.

-In Finland, tax laws made the 1.3 L and 1.6 L-engined Sierras attractive business cars in the mid 1980s.
+In Finland, tax laws made the 1.3-litre and 1.6-litre-engined Sierras attractive business cars in the mid 1980s.
 Beginning in 1982, a number of these smaller engines were turbocharged locally in order to gain 2.0 L engine power without moving into the higher tax bracket.
 The 2.0 L OHC engine was also available turbocharged.
 These are often called "Stockmann Turbo" Sierras, after the provider of the most popular conversion kits.
 After stricter emissions standards were introduced for 1989, Stockmann focused on getting the more popular 1.6-litre kit approved and stopped offering the other ones.
 They were not intended as sporting cars, but were "tax specials" meant to save owners money without sacrificing power.
 The purchase price of a 1.6 Turbo was marginally higher than that of a factory 2.0, but the difference was quickly made up in tax savings.

 Changes during production life

 After the major facelift of 1987, and the introduction of the DOHC engines in 1989, further changes to the Sierra were superficial.
-Some detail styling changes were made in 1990, when the dashboard styling was freshened up, the front was given clear-lensed indicators, the rear given smoked rear lamp lenses, the steering wheel redesigned and a new front grille was added, together with fuel injection as standard, 15-inch wheels and rear disc brakes.
-UK production of the Sierra ceased in 1990 with right hand drive production moving to Belgium.
+Some detail styling changes were made in 1990, when the dashboard styling was freshened up, the front was given clear-lensed indicators, the rear given smoked rear lamp lenses, the steering wheel redesigned, and a new front grille was added, together with fuel injection as standard, 15-inch wheels and rear disc brakes.
+UK production of the Sierra ceased in 1990 with right-hand-drive production moving to Belgium.